 This unique conference is the ONLY pro-life prayer and preaching service held each year within the US Capitol Complex.
 Held on the anniversary of the infamous Roe vs. Wade Supreme Court decision which legalized abortion on demand in America, the National Conference for the Pre-born gathers hundreds of religious and political leaders, pro-life activists, and people of faith into the US Capitol to let their voices be heard in support of the sanctity and dignity of human life.

-A unique outreach in Washington, DC, the US Capitol Bible Reading Marathon brings together members of congress, civic and religious leaders, and people of faith from across the nation to read aloud the entirety of the Bible on the West Lawn of the US Capitol.
-Each May, this celebration of God’s word begins on a Sunday evening and culminates on the National Day of Prayer.
+A unique outreach in Washington, D.C., the U.S. Capitol Bible Reading Marathon brings together members of congress, civic and religious leaders, and people of faith from across the nation to read the whole Bible out loud on the West Lawn of the U.S. Capitol.
+Each May, this celebration of God’s word begins on a Sunday evening and finishes on the National Day of Prayer.

 As the sound of Holy Scripture reverberates around the Capitol Building, this powerful witness rests on the promise that God’s Word does not return to him void but accomplishes the purpose for which He sent it.

 Every year on the National Day of Prayer, the missionary team at Faith and Action leads the ONLY public prayer service held on the grounds of the U.S. Supreme Court.
 Historically, it was illegal to pray on the steps of the highest court in America, but Faith and Action Lead Missionary, Rob Schenck, along with Faith and Action ally, Rev. Pat Mahoney of the Christian Defense Coalition, challenged the prayer prohibition and prevailed.

 Now, on the National Day of Prayer, pastors gather with Faith and Action to pray for the Justice.
 We ask that God’s grace and wisdom will guide them in their deliberations and the decisions they make.